PopicLab/insilicoSV/docs/use_cases.md

   However, it could be placed in a different region of chr1.

 ### Example 7 - Placing overlapping SVs
-Any SNP or INDEL can be allowed to be overlapped by other, non-overlapping SVs.
+Any SNP or INDEL can be allowed to be overlapped by SVs.

 ```yaml
 reference: "{path}/{to}/ref.fa"